input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

 ## Specification

 ### Definitions
 - **anchor** - A hash written on-chain that can be used to verify the integrity (by way of a cryptographic hash) of the data that is found off-chain.
-- **dApp** - A decentralised application that is described by the combination of metadata, certificate and a set of used scripts.
+- **DApp** - A decentralised application that is described by the combination of metadata, certificate and a set of scripts.
 - **dApp Store** - A dApp aggregator application which follows on-chain data looking for and verifying dApp metadata claims, serving their users linked dApp metadata.
 - **Certification issuers** - A company that issues certification certificates on-chain.